nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

-Run `make install-packages` to create a new virtual environment and install packages that needed for development, such as Sphinx, Coverage.py, Black, mypy, ruff, and isort.
+Run `make install-packages` to create a new virtual environment and install packages that are needed for development, such as Sphinx, Coverage.py, Black, mypy, ruff, and isort.

 ::